Kractero/hare/src/lib/posts/prereqs.md

     </a>
 </div>

-There are a number of userscript managers, but I would recommend TamperMonkey for most users.
+There are a number of userscript managers, but I would recommend <a href="https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/" rel="noopener noreferrer">TamperMonkey</a> for most users.
 It's modern, user-friendly, and works well with most scripts you'll find online.
 While it's not open source, it's reliable and widely used, making it the best choice for most people.

 To add a script to TamperMonkey, simply click the TamperMonkey icon in your toolbar and select "Create a new script."